harinis1234/basic_calculator/README.md

 - **Clear Functionality**: Reset the calculator to perform a new operation.
 - **User-Friendly Interface**: Clean design for an intuitive user experience.
 - **Responsive Design**: Works seamlessly on desktops, tablets, and mobile devices.
+- **Input Handling**: Handle user input accurately.
+- **Error Handling**: Implement error handling to handle cases like division by zero or other mathematical errors.
+-**Operations**:The calculator follows the correct order of operations (e.g., BODMAS/BIDMAS)

 ## Example